NorskViking/Codecademy_Django_Vetoffice/README.md

 Any and all names and other information used for filling the database and other variables, are complete fabrication, and have no relation to any real physical entities.

-## Planed Expansion

-* SQL Database
-	* Expanding the database to include several more animals
-	* Adding a description field to the Appointment table, where information of the reason for the appointment can be added(sickness, injury, grooming etc.)
-	* Add several 'patients' with 'owners' and different corresponding 'appointments'
-* Webpage
-	* Expand upon the basic HTML and CSS code provided for the learing project, to create a more pleasing website, with potential for use of login and appointment request.
-* Django
-	* Create an RESTfull API for the django-project.

 ## Features
 - [x] Owner Registration, Editing and Deletion to/from database.
 - [x] Patient Registration, Editing and Deletion to/from database.
-- [ ] Appointment Registration, Editing and Deletion to/from database.
+- [x] Appointment Registration, Editing and Deletion to/from database.
-- [ ] Website navigation
+- [x] Website navigation

 ## Potential Features
  - [ ] User login